Disappearance of Steven Koecher

 Further investigation found credit card and cell phone receipts and witness statements showing that in the week prior to his disappearance, Koecher had been driving great distances around Utah and Nevada, including almost 1100 mi in one day.
-The purpose of these trips is also unknown; on one he stopped to visit a former girlfriend's parents and had lunch at their house.
+The purpose of most of these trips is also unknown; however, on one trip, he stopped to visit a former girlfriend's parents and had lunch at their house.

-Joshua Powell, a West Valley City man suspected of murder in the disappearance of his wife Susan Powell – which took place a week before Koecher's – argued along with his father and brother that the two cases were related, suggesting the two were romantically involved and had run off together.
+Joshua Powell, a West Valley City man suspected of murder in the disappearance of his wife Susan Powell – which took place a week before Koecher's – argued along with his father and brother that the two cases were related, suggesting Susan and Koecher were romantically involved and had run off together.
 Both Susan's family and Koecher's have dismissed that theory.
-The Koecher case has been the subject of an episode of the Investigation Discovery channel's Disappeared series.
+The Koecher case has been the subject of an episode of Investigation Discovery's documentary series Disappeared.

 Background

-Steven Koecher was born in 1979 in Amarillo, Texas, one of four children of Rolf and Deanne Koecher.
-He was active in the Boy Scouts, eventually making Eagle Scout.
-After graduating from Amarillo High School in 1998, Koecher, a devout Latter-day Saint, attended first Ricks College (now Brigham Young University–Idaho) and later the University of Utah, where he received a degree in communications.
+Steven Koecher was born on November 1, 1979, in Amarillo, Texas, one of four children of Rolf and Deanne Koecher.
+He was active in the Boy Scouts of America, eventually making Eagle Scout.
+After graduating from Amarillo High School in 1998, Koecher, a devout member of the Church of Jesus Christ of Latter-day Saints (LDS Church), attended first Ricks College (now Brigham Young University–Idaho) and later the University of Utah, where he received a degree in communications.
 He performed missionary work in Brazil and learned to speak Portuguese.

 After college, Koecher interned in the office of the governor of Utah for nine months.
-A year and a half later, he went to work for the Davis County Clipper, a Bountiful-based bi-weekly newspaper edited by his father, as a stringer.
-Koecher remained there for another year and a half, with some articles he worked on receiving awards from the Utah Press Association.
+A year and a half later, he went to work as a stringer for the Davis County Clipper, a Bountiful-based bi-weekly newspaper edited by his father.
+Koecher remained at the Clipper for another year and a half, with some articles he worked on receiving awards from the Utah Press Association.